seemly/content-blocker/README.md

-# Pokemon Go Away!
+# Social Network Content Blocker
-A Chrome extension to hide individual facebook and twitter posts if they contain reference to pokemon
+A Chrome extension to hide individual facebook and twitter posts if they contain a reference to any of the users editable list of keywords, defined in options.